-The ExoSym device is an evolution of the IDEO that is lighter, thinner and stronger than the original version.
-It is more like a hybrid prosthetic‐orthotic design than a conventional orthosis.
-The upper section incorporates many socket design concepts used in prosthetic limbs.
-Each patient is evaluated for the right degree of alignment and off‐loading for the specific injury and dysfunction.
-The ExoSym incorporates a specialized dynamic energy‐storing strut system often used in prosthetic running limbs for amputees.
+The ExoSym device is more like a hybrid prosthetic‐orthotic design than a conventional orthosis.
+The upper section incorporates many socket design concepts used in prosthetic limbs, and the ExoSym utilizes a specialized dynamic energy‐storing strut system often used in prosthetic running limbs.
 This adaptation provides injury‐specific deflection, energy storage and power, all while maintaining control and minimizing pain.

-Alignment and positioning is critical to success.
-Even with similar injuries, each case must be carefully evaluated to determine the exact characteristics of strut resistance, ankle positioning and triplanar control.
-Each patient is evaluated utilizing a variety of tests and measures to make sure he or she is a good candidate.
+Each patient is evaluated utilizing a variety of tests and measures to make sure he or she is a good candidate, including determining the exact characteristics of strut resistance, ankle positioning and triplanar control.
 This allows the ExoSym to be custom-made for each individual's needs with optimal alignment, positioning, off‐loading and control.